 We discuss lawn care and pruning at length as well as an environmentally friendly way of controlling unwanted pests.

 You will learn the basics of technical drawing to allow you to enlarge on paper a site plan drawn in 1:500 to a scale of either 1:100 or 1:50, graduating on to your design of choice and plant placement.
 The final project on which you will be marked is a completed plan.

 If you are already working on CAD or a similar programme, you are welcome to use it for your final project.

-If you are unable to attend these weekly classes, please take a look at our EASY STEPS TO GARDENING workshops that we hold on a weekends.
+If you are unable to attend these weekly classes, please take a look at our range of distance-learning courses or our Essential Steps To Gardening workshops that we hold on a weekends.
 These short workshops are ideal for busy people!

 Do I Need Previous Experience?

 No. You will work at a comfortable pace, provided that you make every effort to keep up with the class.
 If you are an experienced gardener/designer, you are most welcome to work at a faster pace and to contribute your knowledge, provided that it fits the ethos of the school.

 Many fine landscapers who now work in their own businesses or for commercial enterprises throughout South Africa were schooled at The School of Garden Design.